Which seed variety to buy – these have worked for me, over several seasons.

 Seed Sourcing and freshness

-Companies like Organic Gardening Catalogue, Mr Fothergill, Plants of Distinction, Real Seeds and a German biodynamic company Bigngenheim Saatgut offer a good range.
+Companies like Mr Fothergill, Plants of Distinction, Real Seeds and German biodynamic seed growers Bigngenheim Saatgut offer a good range.
 As I understand it, apart from Real Seeds, Bingenheim, Franchi (Seeds of Italy) and Stormy Hall, most seed has similar origins in multinational seed houses.
 The seed may be older or younger, according to how much stock of old seed is carried by each operation.
 Unfortunately, the buyer cannot know that – the only information you see is “packeted year ending”!

 Also worth a try are are Green Vegetable Seeds, operating out of Ireland and inspired by the vegetable growing of Klaus Laitenberger.
 And eBay!